joanaBrit/tube-wise/client/README.md

 - Installed Material UI and addet to the form.
 - Debbuging and refactoring the user errors from the back end
 - installed cors to make the connection.
+- Tested in insomnia and in the browser.

+- installed some ui dependencies
+-

 5. Token Storage:
 -